 - Swimming pools

-One of the most important components of homeowners, condo, or renters insurance policy is the liability section.
-This coverage protects accidents you are liable for that occur inside or outside your home and result in bodily injury or property damage.
-Liability covers you against lawsuits for bodily injury or property damage that you or family members cause to other people.
-The assets your home liability insurance is designed to protect includes everything from your liquid assets, such as your checking and savings accounts, your investments and retirement accounts, your valuable personal property, your home, and any other properties such as a vacation home.
+The liability section is one of the most critical components of homeowners, condos, or renters insurance policies.
+This coverage protects against accidents you are liable for that occur inside or outside your home and result in bodily injury or property damage.
+Liability covers you against lawsuits for bodily injury or property damage that you or your family members cause to other people.
+The assets your home liability insurance is designed to protect include everything from your liquid assets, such as your checking and savings accounts, investments and retirement accounts, valuable personal property, home, and any other properties, such as a vacation home.

 No matter how careful you are, accidents can occur.
 Liability coverage may help you to pay for costs resulting from an injury to someone else or damage to their property if you are found liable.
-For instance, liability protection may help cover:
+For instance, liability protection may help cover the following:

 - A guest’s medical bills

 - Your legal expenses if sued